kingct19/kingct19/README.md

-# 💫 About Me:
+# ☕ About Me:

 Enterprise Software Engineer and Technical Leader specializing in full-stack development and scalable system architecture.
 Currently leading enterprise development at Elevate You Enterprise, where I architect and build production-grade CRM systems that power solar sales operations across multiple teams and regions.

 With hands-on experience in modern web technologies, cloud infrastructure, and enterprise software patterns, I transform complex business requirements into robust, maintainable solutions.
 Passionate about clean code, test-driven development, and building systems that scale.
-Strong foundation in software engineering principles, with expertise in React, Firebase, and cloud-native architectures.
+Strong foundation in software engineering principles, with expertise in React, Firebase, and cloud-native architectures. ☕ When I'm not coding, you'll find me tending to my plants 🌱 and brewing the perfect cup of coffee.

 **Current Focus**: Building and scaling Elevate CRM - a comprehensive enterprise CRM platform handling deal management, commission tracking, team coordination, and real-time analytics for distributed sales teams.